Cavin856/void-stranger-ap/README.md

 3. Getting multiple endings to goal, something like "reach three endings" and then the player can choose which ones to reach.

-4. Add an option for all kinds of shortcuts being accounted for in logic with brandsanity

-5. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
+4. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
 Perhaps I could let the player choose locust chests or memento crystals as locations, but not both.
 There are already way too many locust items in the pool as it is.